mathewsmachado/styled-query-builder/README.md

 ## To-Do

 - Improve regex at ["hasLettersAndNumbers"](https://github.com/MathewsMachado/styled-query-builder/blob/main/src/helpers).
-- When publishing the package, make the [examples]("https://github.com/MathewsMachado/styled-query-builder/tree/main/docs/examples") use the published version.

 - Docs: Fix the Eslint error that only allows the examples to run if there are the node_modules folder in the root directory.